Generic Name: caspofungin (KAS poe FUN jin)

 You should not use caspofungin if you are allergic to it.

 It is not known whether caspofungin will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Tell your doctor if you are pregnant.

 How is caspofungin given?